stadium-software/css-utilities/README.md

 [Back to top](#table-of-contents)

-### Breaking words
+### Break words
-This class prevents word overflow by hyphenating long words
+This class prevents word overflow by hyphenat long words

 Only works with width-restricted elements